 ||Organizations of any size||Mexican pharmacy chain, banks, transportation companies||Teldat.com|

 ||Organizations of any size||Brooks Brothers, CafeRio, Northgate Market||VeloCloud.com|

 ||Enterprises||Virgin Media Business, Capital One, Comcast Business||Versa Networks|

-By combining the capabilities of various network types, SD-WAN allows enterprise organizations to create a single network infrastructure that is more optimized, flexible, adaptable, reliable and affordable.
-Much of this is thanks to the dynamic multi-path approach SD-WAN takes to routing network traffic over a conventional Internet connection, as well as the greater number of polices available for traffic prioritization and load balancing.
+By combining the capabilities of various network types, SD-WAN service providers allow enterprise organizations to create a single network infrastructure that is more optimized, flexible, adaptable, reliable and affordable.
+Much of this is thanks to the dynamic multi-path approach SD-WAN takes to routing network traffic over a conventional Internet connection, as well as the greater number of policies available for traffic prioritization and load balancing.

-Overall, SD-WAN is poised to disrupt the relationship that enterprises and their IT departments have with WANs over the coming years.
+Overall, SD-WAN vendors are poised to disrupt the relationship that enterprises and their IT departments have with WANs over the coming years.